EduCreative/EduSync-Student-Record-Management-VerBase/README.md

 - **Custom Fee Heads:** Create and manage custom fee categories (e.g., "Tuition Fee", "Lab Fee").
 - **Automated Challan Generation:** Automatically generate monthly fee challans for entire classes.
 - **Fee Collection & Tracking:** Record full or partial fee payments and track discounts.
 View, print, and save individual fee challans.
-- **Scan & Pay:** Accountants can use the device camera to scan barcodes on fee challans for instant lookup and payment recording.
+- **Scan & Pay:** A dedicated module for Admins and Accountants to quickly process payments.
+Use the device camera to scan a fee challan's barcode for instant lookup, or use the manual entry fallback for damaged barcodes.
+The system displays full challan details and allows for immediate payment recording.
 - **Fee Reminders:** Send in-app notifications to parents and students for outstanding fee challans.

 #### 📊 **Reporting & Analytics**